artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 <p>this transformation gave her a new name. <cite>(2.917–936)</cite></p>
 </blockquote>

+The story of Mercury stealing Apollo’s cattle is also told in the Homeric Hymn to Dionysus.
+Ovid’s version is shorter, and there are differences, but in both there is an old man who betrays the location of the cattle.
+(In Ovid’s version the man is less devout and gives away the location confidentially and with little hesitation).
+It is intriguing to see the development of the story over several centuries.

-Minerva visits the goddess Envy to have her enact revenge on irreverent follower:
+Minerva visits the goddess Envy to have her enact revenge on irreverent follower.
+The description of Envy is, even for Ovid, exceptionally vivid:

 <blockquote class="poetry">
 <p>She headed straight to Envy’s squalid quarters,</p>